gabrielifeliz/CMSC201_Project_8/README.md

 # Project 8 - CMSC 201
 ## Driver
 ### This program contains a Driver class that asks the user what type of object the user would like to create as well as what information s/he would like it to have.
-The program should then use the object's toString method to print information about that object.
+The program should then use the object's toString method to print information about that object

 Topics:
 - Variables